 A fresh generation of chefs in Hereford, passionate about local produce, serves up superlative food.
 Favourites include fine steaks at The Bookshop, Italian flavours at Cotto and Ponte Vecchio, award-winning burgers at The Beefy Boys and The Burger Shop, flower-sprinkled brunches at Sensory & Rye, traditional flavours with a twist at The Den and The Hereford, and luxurious afternoon tea at Castle House Hotel.

-Tucked away near the cathedral you’ll find the Independent Quarter, centred around cobbled Church Street and East Street.
+For a spot of sustainable shopping, start in the Independent Quarter, centred around cobbled Church Street and East Street.
 Browse designer-makers, art galleries and fashion boutiques, a store dedicated to all things ‘bees’, and the tempting Mousetrap Cheese Shop.
-You'll find lifestyle boutiques aplenty, too – discover Printer and Tailor, Fox and Mabel, and Camperdown Lane.
-We defy you to leave without a fabulous purchase (or three)!
+Nearby, you'll find delights for the home in lifestyle boutiques including Fox and Mabel as well as Printer and Tailor.

 The Black & White House Museum